lsprangers/lsprangers.github.io/docs/dsa/1. arrays & strings/index.md

         Do some logic to update the answer
 ```
-- This can be useful in examples where we're allowed to do an action once, like flip a bit from 0 to 1, but we still want to find the largest subarray
+- This can be useful in examples where we're allowed to do an action once, like flip a bit from 0 to 1, but you still want to find the largest subarray

 ```python
 def find_length(s):